mattetti/bugsnag-ios/README.md

 [Bugsnag addAttribute:@"registered-user" withValue:@"yes" toTabWithName:@"user"];
 ```

-This will add a user tab to the error report on bugsnag.com that contains the username and whether the user was registered or not.
+This will add a user tab to any error report sent to bugsnag.com that contains the username and whether the user was registered or not.

 You can clear a single attribute on a tab by calling: